INIT-SGGW/HackArena2.0-MonoTanks-Go/README.md

 ### 2. Running in a VS Code Development Container

-To run the client within a VS Code development container, ensure you have Docker and Visual Studio Code (VS Code) installed, along with the Dev Containers extension.
+To run the bot within a VS Code development container, ensure you have Docker and Visual Studio Code (VS Code) installed, along with the Dev Containers extension.